 In many countries, the electricity grid is in great need of modernization.
 At present, it is a major challenge to be able to handle varying sources such as electricity from solar cells and wind turbines, both in terms of cable capacity and storage capacity.
 The smart grid is the solution where demand and generation can be matched by smart communication.

 The program is based on electrical engineering with essential elements of renewable energy, communication, and automatic control.
 This means that you will gain a broad knowledge and a good overview of the entire field regarding electric power systems and renewable energy.

 General entry requirements for second-cycle studies and specific entry requirements:

 - Bachelor Degree in Engineering/Science/Technology Electrical Engineering at least 15 credits or Energy Technology at least 15 credits including 7,5 credits in Electrical Engineering or 7,5 credits Electric Power Engineering or equivalent Mathematics at least 15 credits including Calculus 1, 7,5 credits (1MA402, 1MA132), and Vector Geometry, 7,5 credits (1MA403, 1MA133), or equivalent.

 Alternative selection: The selection of students who have applied is based on academic excellence and individual assessment.

-The programme prepares for professional activity as a planner, consulting engineer or permit assessor in the private sector or public administration.
+The program prepares for professional activity as a planner, consulting engineer or permit assessor in the private sector or public administration.
 A research career can be pursued.
-The programme also offers already qualified engineers with a bachelor's degree the opportunity to improve their skills.
+The program also offers already qualified engineers with a bachelor's degree the opportunity to improve their skills.